sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/smRtiH/raghunAthabhaTTaH/kAlatattvavivechanam.md

 **No. 39—**The Rama Vijaya Maha Kavya, by Rupa, Natha.
 Edited with Introduction by Pandit Ganapati lal Jha, M. A., Sadholal Research Scholar,.
 Govt.
 Sanskrit Library, Benares.
-**No. 40—** (Part I) —****The Kalatativa Vivechana, by Raghunatha Bhatta.
+**No. 40—** (Part I) —The Kalatativa Vivechana, by Raghunatha Bhatta.
 With a Foreword by Principal Gopinath Kaviraj.
 Edited with Introduction by Pandit Nanda Kishore Sarma Sahityacharya,.
 Research Scholar, Govt.
 Sanskrit Library,.
 Benares.

 ![](../books_images/U-IMG-172647178014.png)